Different fields and industries appear to be benefiting a lot from harnessing the power of artificial intelligence and machine learning.

-The startup ’s platform scans the Internet in search for available data such as public records, social media profiles, videos, text, and images in a bid to create profiles of SMBs looking for insurance coverage.
+The startup ’s platform scans the Internet in search of available data such as public records, social media profiles, videos, text, and images in a bid to create profiles of SMBs looking for insurance coverage.
 Using such data, Planck Re assists carriers in identifying their potential risk.

 Before the establishment of Planck Re, both Cohen and Tsur created Bluetail, which is a data mining startup that was purchased in 2012 by Salesforce.
 Bluetail operated as Salesforce Einstein’s base technology.

 On the other hand, Schapiro previously worked as the chief executive officer or Earnix, a financial analytics firm.

 Even though there several startups such as Swyfft, Hippo, Cover, Trov and Softbank-backed Lemonade already using algorithms to simplify the choosing and purchasing of insurance policies, AI-based insurance underwriting is still in its early stages.